-1. That the book will be printed on as good paper, and in the same form and style as "Syllabus de la Grammaire Italienne" published by Gray and Bowen last spring.

-2. That the work be done at the University Press, Cambridge.

-3. That the proofs be sent to me for correction after they have been read by Mr. Folsom--and

-4. That I shall have 25 copies of this work for distribution and half the profits arising from the sale, after the expenses of publication have been paid.
+- 1. That the book will be printed on as good paper, and in the same form and style as "Syllabus de la Grammaire Italienne" published by Gray and Bowen last spring. - 2.
+That the work be done at the University Press, Cambridge. - 3.
+That the proofs be sent to me for correction after they have been read by Mr. Folsom--and - 4.
+That I shall have 25 copies of this work for distribution and half the profits arising from the sale, after the expenses of publication have been paid.

 My wish is to make rather an elegant book than a large one and as the number of pages is rather small it will be a matter of some importance to have the paper thick.
+14

 Even this hard business sense did not convince Hilliard, Gray and Company, and finally Longfellow was forced to give "Coplas" to Joseph Buckingham for the "New England Magazine" of December, 1832.
 His payment was one year's subscription to the magazine.
 The following spring in the midst of his difficulties with the publication of "Outre-Mer", Longfellow again made the rounds of the publishers with "Coplas".
-Allen and Ticknor finally accepted the book, but with the remark-
+Allen and Ticknor finally accepted the book, but with the remarkwall to the state of the state at least.15